Development assistance in the Pacific

 Working with Pacific partners to build a region that is secure, stable and economically strong is one of Australia’s highest foreign policy priorities.
 Closer integration among Pacific countries, and with larger economies such as Australia, is essential to the region’s long-term economic prospects.

 Strict border measures have been largely effective in reducing the health impacts of COVID-19 in much of the Pacific.
 However, combined with lower demand for Pacific exports and a collapse in tourism, border closures have come at a high economic cost for many in the region.

-The Partnerships for Recovery: Australia’s COVID-19 Development Response strategy sets out how Australia’s development efforts will work alongside the full suite of our national capabilities—diplomacy, defence, security, commercial links, scientific skill, people-to-people ties—to address the challenges of COVID-19 in the Pacific and beyond.
+The Partnerships for Recovery: Australia’s COVID-19 Development Response [PDF] strategy sets out how Australia’s development efforts will work alongside the full suite of our national capabilities—diplomacy, defence, security, commercial links, scientific skill, people-to-people ties—to address the challenges of COVID-19 in the Pacific and beyond.